JudgeGregg/sphinxwiki/content/pages/Twisted/TwistedSponsors.rst

 The Twisted Project Sponsorship Program
 #######################################

-:slug: TwistedSponsors

 We want to continue to invest in and improve Twisted -- for the benefit of our users, and the public at large.
 We can't do this without the support of our sponsors and, as a project, we want to publicly acknowledge certain donations through our revamped Twisted Project Sponsorship Program.

-For more information about becoming a Twisted Sponsor, click `here <{filename}/pages/Twisted/TwistedSoftwareFoundation.rst#benefits-of-sponsorship>`__.
+For more information about becoming a Twisted Sponsor, click `here </content/pages/Twisted/TwistedSoftwareFoundation.html#benefits-of-sponsorship>`__.

 Golden Tree Snake
 =================